Kevin Flannery

 Fr.
-Kevin Flannery (born 12 August 1950, Cleveland, Ohio) is a Catholic moral philosopher, author, and professor.
-He is a professor of the history of ancient philosophy at the Pontifical Gregorian University.
+Kevin L. Flannery (born 12 August 1950, Cleveland, Ohio) is an American Catholic moral philosopher, author, and professor.
+He is emeritus professor of the history of ancient philosophy at the Pontifical Gregorian University.
 He entered the Society of Jesus in 1977.
 He has served as a consultor of the Sacred Congregation for the Doctrine of the Faith since 2002.

 He has been a member of the Pontifical Academy of Saint Thomas Aquinas since 2004, and is a past-president of the American Catholic Philosophical Association.
 He was appointed as the holder of Creighton's Anna and Donald Waite Endowed Chair in Jesuit Education for the 2020–2021 academic year.